Nexfinity/CakeyBot-Wiki/en/feature/cakey-personal.md

 | **Bigger AI allowance** | Your own monthly allowance on top of the server's: **40** AI chat requests, **10** image generations and **100** voice transcriptions. |
 | **Legendary fishing rod** | Fish with the Legendary Rod in every server for as long as you are subscribed, without buying the earlier rods first. |

-> **What Personal does not change:** 24/7 music is a server setting and stays a Server Premium feature.
-Other members of a server without Premium still need the *server* to have Premium for their own Music Bot commands.
+> **What Personal does not change:** other members of a server without Premium still need the *server* to have Premium for their own Music Bot commands.
 {.is-warning}

 ## AI Allowance